-Using the Free and Pro versions is pretty easy because there’s virtually only one important difference between them – the ‘Enabled’ button for turning on the kill switch, which in any case should be a mandatory feature for anyone seeking a decent VPN without indecent exposure.
+Using the Free and Pro versions of Avira Phantom is pretty easy because there’s virtually only one crucial difference between their clients – the “Enabled” button for turning on the kill switch, which in any case should be a mandatory feature for anyone seeking a decent VPN to prevent indecent exposure.

 For this Avira Phantom VPN review, we’ve run tests on two Windows 10 laptops.
 Sadly, one was unable to launch the VPN – Avira gave no error message and just went back to the main screen as if the button had never been pushed.

-So I’d say that the main question is not how to use it, but why use it when there are better alternatives for almost the same amount of money?
+So the main question is not how to use Avira Phantom, but why use it when there are better alternatives for the same price?